© Photo: Gary Kramer / U.S. Fish and Wildlife Service

 What to Expect?

-The workshop is designed to be educational and hands-on, with an excellent mixture of briefings by scientists and conservation experts and Defenders staff, wildlife-viewing, and hiking to give you a truly unique experience.
+The workshop is designed to be educational and hands-on, with an excellent mixture of wildlife-viewing, hiking and briefings by scientists and conservation experts and Defenders staff, to give you a truly unique experience.
 The trip is led by wildlife experts who offer a wealth of knowledge on Yellowstone ecology.
 While each day has a similar structure, the focus shifts to give participants a complete overview of wildlife in Yellowstone.
-Take a look at the 2013 itinerary for an idea of what you can expect during the workshop.
+Take a look at the 2015 itinerary for an idea of what you can expect during the workshop.

 Lodging and Meals